ZapYap-com/note67/README.md

 - Screen Recording permission (System Settings → Privacy & Security → Screen Recording)
 - Microphone permission

+## Acoustic Echo Cancellation (AEC)

+When using speakers instead of headphones, your microphone picks up audio from your speakers, causing duplicate transcriptions.
+Note67 includes built-in AEC to handle this:

+**How it works:**
+1. System audio is captured as the "reference signal"
+2. Microphone input contains your voice + speaker echo
+3. NLMS adaptive filter subtracts the reference from mic input
+4. Result: clean voice signal without echo

+**For best results:**
+- Headphones are still recommended for optimal quality
+- AEC handles up to 150ms of echo delay
+- Works automatically when system audio capture is enabled

 ## Tech Stack

 | Layer | Technology |